OpenUnison/openunison.github.io/docs/deployauth.md

 helm repo update
 ```

 The next step is to create a file with your secret in it for AD/LDAP, OIDC, or GitHub login.
+This file is ***NOT*** a `Secret`, just the value of your password/client secret/etc in the file.
+The `ouctl` utility will base64 encode the file and generate the `Secret` for you.

 ---
 **SECURITY NOTE**